brack3t/django-braces/docs/access.rst

         ...

-.. _StaffuserRequiredMixin:
+.. _StaffUserRequiredMixin:

-StaffuserRequiredMixin
+StaffUserRequiredMixin
 ----------------------

-The ``StaffuserRequiredMixin`` is similar to the :ref:`SuperuserRequiredMixin` but instead of checking for ``is_superuser``, it checks for ``is_staff``.
+The ``StaffUserRequiredMixin`` is similar to the :ref:`SuperuserRequiredMixin` but instead of checking for ``is_superuser``, it checks for ``is_staff``.

 ::

-    from braces.mixins import StaffuserRequiredMixin
+    from braces.mixins import StaffUserRequiredMixin

-    class SomeStaffuserView(views.StaffuserRequiredMixin, View):
+    class SomeStaffUserView(views.StaffUserRequiredMixin, View):
         """Staff users are required for changing grades."""
         ...